KiryiMONZTA/pagyi/README.md

 - Combined with good images, it's possible to create a chessboard-looking design.

 ### Images
-- `normal` and `center` layout could display images up to a width of 1400px.
+- `normal` and `center` layout could display images up to a width of 1200px.
-- `left` and `right` layout display a maximum width of 700px.
+- `left` and `right` layout display a maximum width of 600px.
-- Best result with `left` and `right` is achieved with the maximum image width and a height, that is no less than the text height.
+- Best result with `left` and `right` is achieved with the maximum image width and a height, that is no less than the text's height.
 - You may also add small icon-like images.
 It looks perfect with the type `center`.

-### Examples
+## Example
 Let's assume the following directory structure
 ```
 asset